YehGenPedBCH/Merge-tool/README.md

 ## Database Background:
 ClinVar is a public archive of reports of relationships between human variations and phenotypes, including clinical significance, submitter details, and other related data [1].
 These reports are aggregated and downloadable via FTP.
 This database allows us to assess the clinical validity and significance of genetic variants for certain diseases to decide which variants to include in our model input parameters.
 It is updated monthly.

 GnomAD (Genomic Aggregation Database) is a public archive of exome and whole-genome sequences from disease-specific and population genetic studies [2].
 It contains genotype information, including allele frequency estimates of the overall population and by specific subpopulations.
 There are two gnomAD databases that are available: genome and exome.
-The most recent version available for it is v3.1.1, updated November 2021.

 For the purposes of our projects, we chose to pull gnomAD exome version 2.1.1.
-We chose gnomAD v2 database because the Broad Institute recommends using it for coding region analyses.
-For non-coding regions, they recommend using the gnomAD v3 database (https://gnomad.broadinstitute.org/faq).
-This is because gnomAD v2 has a much larger number of exomes.
+We chose gnomAD v2 database because the Broad Institute recommends using it for coding region analyses, and because gnomAD v2 has a much larger number of observations.
+For non-coding regions, the Broad recommends using the gnomAD v3 database (https://gnomad.broadinstitute.org/faq).
 GnomAD v3 is currently only available as a genome database, not an exome database.
+The most recent version available for the genome database is v3.1.1, updated November 2021.

 The gnomAD exome database is linked to GR37.
 While GR38 is the newer, more updated genomic reference, the most updated gnomAD exome database is linked to GR37.
 Therefore, we have decided to use ClinVar GR37 and gnomAD GR37 exome databases for now.
 As these databases are updated, we will update the Merge Tool to reflect the best databases available.